Shippable/docs/sources/platform/management/subscription/node-pools.md

   upper limit is set by the number of licenses that are available at the subscription level for the type of selected node pool

+* **Max Disk Usage Percentage** is the maximum disk usage after which the build nodes will be marked as failed.
+This setting is available only for BYON node pools.
+For BYON node pools if the max disk usage percentage is empty, system defined value is used (default 90%).
+For dynamic node pools, system level maximum disk usage percentage is always used.

 * **Timeout** is the maximum time(in minutes) after which you want your CI or runSh jobs to  timeout.
 This timeout is used when your [CI project](/platform/management/project/settings/) or [runSh job](/platform/workflow/job/runsh/) do not have any timeout specified.
 If this is also not provided then timeout set at [Subscription](/platform/management/subscription/settings/) level or default will be used, in that order.
 Default value for timeout is 60 minutes for free users and 120 minutes for paid users.

 ### Updating node pools